Articles Posted in Drug Trafficking

 by

 Today, former Gambino crime family head John Gotti, Jr.–aka “Junior Gotti” and son of John Gotti – was arrested for racketeering, cocaine trafficking and murder in relation to a Tampa, Florida FBI probe.
-Kevin Graham and Rebecca Catalanello of the St. Petersburg Times report that the federal indictment, filed in the Middle District of Florida, is a result of facts uncovered by authorities during a 2006 Tampa racketeering trial.
+Kevin Graham and Rebecca Catalanello of the Tampa Bay Times report that the federal indictment, filed in the Middle District of Florida, results from facts uncovered by authorities during a 2006 Tampa racketeering trial.

 At a press conference, federal officials said that the trial will be held in Tampa and that the charges against Gotti and five others are evidence of the Gambino family’s attempt to get a “foothold” in the Tampa area.
 Gotti appeared this afternoon in front of a judge who denied bail.
 If convicted, Gotti could be sentenced to life in prison.

 The attorneys at Whittel & Melton, LLC have experience in fighting state and federal drug trafficking cases.
-If you have been charged with a drug offense, please contact us for a consultation.
+If you have been charged with a drug offense, please consult us.

 Contact Information